ipastusi/netreact/README.md

 - `otherIps` - Other IP addresses recorded previously for this MAC.
 - `otherMacs` - Other MAC addresses recorded previously for this IP.

-## Event handling
+## FAQ

+### How can I handle events generated by Netreact?

-Event files offer you the ability to trigger custom responses to the ARP events.
+Event files generated by Netreact offer you the ability to trigger custom responses to the ARP events.
 You can implement arbitrary event file detection mechanism and response logic.

 On Linux you might want to use `inotifywait` to detect event file creation: